shreyash-b/esp-agents-firmware/docs/guides/m5stack_cores3_matter_controller.md

 <img src="https://github.com/espressif/esp_agents_firmware/wiki/images/RMSelectGroup.PNG" width="200" style="display:block">

 - After provisioning, it will ask you to re-login as part of the Controller Configuration.
-(Note: On Android, you may have to tap on the device tile in Home Screem for login)
+(Note: On Android, you may have to tap on the device tile in Home Screen for login)

 <img src="https://github.com/espressif/esp_agents_firmware/wiki/images/RMReLogin.PNG" width="200" style="display:block">